INRIA/scikit-learn-mooc/slides/linear_model.md

 ???

 We learn a linear function to predict *y*.
-In one dimension it is f(x) = ax + b
+Here the salary is a constant times the number of years of study.

 ---
 # Error in linear regression

-The linear regression objectif is to minimize the distance between curve and datapoint
+The linear regression objectif is to minimize the distance between the prediction curve and the datapoints

 .shift-down.pull-left.shift-left[<img src="../figures/linear_fit_red.svg" width="100%">]